J5L/kNN-R/README.md

 # kNN-R
-Simple program that trains, tests, visualizes and evaluates a k-nearest neighbours algorithm in R
+Simple program that trains, tests, visualizes and evaluates a k-nearest neighbours algorithm in R.

+If your data has more than two dimensions, the program will visualize the data by a Principal Component Analysis (PCA) via the first to Principal Components.
+If your data is two dimensional it will be visualized in a scatterplot.

 The program takes
 - train data,
 - test data,
 - name of the column which stores the classifying variable (in string format),
 - k value.

-Optional: variable names if data is 2-dimensional.
+- Optional: variable names if data is 2-dimensional.

 ### Data requirements
 - Must be numeric, except classifier